-There were a number of ships named William Miles in the 19th century.
+There were three ships named William Miles in the 19th century.
 The Sando/w/e interest is Captain Ralph Sheldon Kindley, the Master of one of them for a few years, dying on board in 1840.
 They were built and operated by Miles&Co of Bristol, UK, before being sold later.
 One interesting question is which of them was Kindley’s.
 Another question concerns migration to Australia, one William Miles transporting convicts to Van Diemens Land (Tasmania) in 1828.

 The two-ship story is presented in the following books: